 Yin Yoga- Yin Yoga with Molly is taught on Monday Nights and is non heated class focusing on slower deeper stretches that work into the connective tissue and are held for longer periods of time.
 It is quite the compliment to your yang style yoga practice, but quite different at the same time.
 If you have never tired it we encourage you to come, it is getting very popular around the studio.
 Class time is 60 minutes with extra time to relax at the end.

 * We encourage everyone to start with 5-10 foundational 26/2 classes then come to any of the other variations we do.
 Yin you can come anytime.

 Healing the Body, Mind, and Spirit

-Choudhury and the practice of Bikram yoga stresses the idea of self-realization which occurs when the body and the mind followed by the human and the spirit become connected.
+The practice of yoga stresses the idea of self-realization which occurs when the body and the mind followed by the human and the spirit become connected.
 Both physical and mental powers are believed to develop simultaneously.

 Another reason to like the self in the mirror is that there is no element or focus on competing with anyone else.
 Each person works towards his or her own goals and competency, challenging the self to reach its greatest potential.

 Other Health Benefits of Yoga

 Each posture has many distinct health benefits which often overlap with the benefits of other poses.
 The sequencing of the postures also plays a vital role in their healing benefits.
 These postures help to establish or reestablish balance and physical alignment.

 The amazing aspect of yoga is that it does so many things at once.
 The postures improve flexibility, posture, strengthen muscles, increase oxygen and improve circulation throughout the body to heal and protect joints, ligaments, tendons and nerves.
 It is also believed that this yoga stimulates glands and reproductive organs partly because of the increased oxygen flow.